elyiorgos/sleeppy/README.md

 Traditionally, sleep assessments are performed in the clinic/hospital setting using polysomnography tests.
 Recent advances in wearable sensor technology have enabled objective assessment of sleep at home.
 Actigraphy has been widely used for this purpose and several algorithms have been published in the literature over the years.
-However, implementation of these algorithms is not widely available, which creates a barrier for wider adoption of wearable devices in clinical research.
+However, implementations of these algorithms are not widely available, which creates a barrier for wider adoption of wearable devices in clinical research.

 ``SleepPy`` is an open source python package incorporating several published algorithms in a modular framework and